emfjson/emfjson-jackson/README.md

 Eclipse Update Site (p2 repository): http://ghillairet.github.com/emfjson/releases/0.3.0/

+# Dependencies

+* EMF 2.7.0 or later
+* Jackson 1.8.5 or later

 # Usage

 To serialize objects in json using emfjson, simply register the json extension to the resource factroy registry, as follow: